 Joanie Levenson has been an advocate and volunteer for the work of the Center for Conflict Resolution since she participated in the mediation training in 2012.
 She officially joined the CCR staff in July 2015 as Administrative Assistant, and now also serves as a Restorative Justice Facilitator.
 Joanie holds a Bachelor or Arts Degree in Theatre/Music.
 She also earned a Master of Divinity degree and served as a hospice chaplain for 13 years prior to coming to CCR.

-Gregory Winship is a trained mediator and serves as the Office/Training Coordinator for the Center for Conflict Resolution.
+Gregory Winship is a trained mediator and serves as the Office/Training Coordinator and Restorative Justice Strategist for the Center for Conflict Resolution.
 He was introduced to restorative justice principles in 2006 and has more than 20 years of experience dealing with interpersonal conflict resolution in the criminal justice system.
-He previously worked with a violence prevention program in Kansas City, Missouri as a Senior Administrative Assistant and Volunteer Coordinator.
-Gregory earned a Bachelor of Arts Degree in Business Administration from Graceland University, and he is currently pursuing a Master’s Degree in in Conflict Transformation at Eastern Mennonite University.
+Greg creates, manages and delivers conflict resolution and restorative justice programs in prisons in Missouri and Kansas, including Leavenworth Federal prison.
+Gregory earned a Bachelor of Arts Degree in Business Administration from Graceland University, and received a Master’s Degree in Restorative Justice from Eastern Mennonite University.